alephium/www/src/content/blog/2021-11-22_Alephium-Block-Rewards-72d9fb9fde33/index.md

 description: 'An in-depth analysis of the Block rewards, explaining the time-based and hashrate-based components of the reward emission rates.'
 ---

-An in-depth analysis of the Block rewards, explaining the time-based and hashrate-based components of the reward emission rates.

----

 ### Alephium Block Rewards

 #### An in-depth analysis of the Block rewards, explaining the time-based and hashrate-based components of the reward emission rates.